 Are you the smartest person on the team?
 I hope you said no. But, if you look at your whole team and say to yourself, â€œI really am smarter than all the rest of them,â€ then maybe you need to find another job.

 “And hey, let’s be careful out there.”
-It was the daily safety message of Sgt Phil Esterhaus, played by Michael Conrad, on the 1980’s police… Read More »What’s Required For A Truly Effective Safety Program
+It was the daily safety message of Sgt Phil Esterhaus, played by Michael Conrad, on the 1980’s police drama Hill Street Blues.
+It was just a TV show but Conrad played the part so well that for a moment you were in that… Read More »What’s Required For A Truly Effective Safety Program

 Being a team player doesnâ€™t always mean agreeing with the boss or the majority.
 Being a team player means you are loyal to the team.
 As a team member that means you provide the benefit of your experience and expertise and speak up and make suggestions based on that experience and expertise.